Reading

 })

-.setNegativeButton("No", new DialogInterface.OnClickListener() {
+.setNegativeButton("No"new DialogInterface.OnClickListener() {

 public void onClick(DialogInterface dialog, int id) {